 WordPress Optimization: How I Reduced Page Load Time by 75%

 Note [February 11, 2013]: Since writing this article, I found administering my own server to be a bit over my head.
-I got sick of getting hacked, having to update WordPress, and trying to manage my own CDN.
+I got sick of getting hacked, update WordPress, and trying to manage my own CDN.
 So, I’ve been experimenting with various hosted WordPress solutions.
 These are like hosting companies, but they keep your WordPress installation up-to-date, fast, and secure, for a slightly higher rate than working with your own server.

 Want to 4x your creative output?
 Click here for my free toolkit »